Virginia’s GOP anti-gay nightmare might finally be coming to an end thanks to some clever campaigning

 But not everyone was surprised by Cox’s move.
 Democratic Delegate Danica Roem, who was elected as part of the blue wave in 2017 and is the state’s first transgender representative, says she expected it “because the speaker doesn’t want them to pass.”

-“I think the facts speak for themselves in this manner in that we have had very, very few pieces of inclusive, nondiscrimination measures that actually ever advanced out of House committees,” says Roem, who sponsored the housing bill.
+“I think the facts speak for themselves in this manner in that we have had very, very few pieces of inclusive, nondiscrimination measures that actually ever advanced out of House committees,” says Roem, who co-sponsored a similar equality bill.*

 According to LGBTQ advocates, Cox and Hugo put “pressure on members of their caucus” to pull the bills from committee, Metro Weekly reports.
 Though Cox hasn’t said anything publicly about the two nondiscrimination bills (and didn’t respond to Mother Jones‘ request for comment), he has a history of siding against LGBTQ rights in Virginia.
 In 2014, when the state’s attorney general, Mark Herring, announced he would not defend Virginia’s ban on same-sex marriage, Cox attacked his position.
 Cox told NPR at the time that “the attorney general has a constitutional and statutory obligation to enforce and defend the duly adopted laws and constitution of Virginia.”

-Note: Correction: An earlier version of this article misidentified the equality legislation Rep. Danica Roem co-sponsored.